 And while that risk of serious consequences is small, it can be fatal.
 For example, I personally had a college professor whose friend died on the chiropractor table after a cervical (neck) spine adjustment.
 It severed the carotid artery in her neck.
 While not a common occurrence, it does happen on occasion.

 I have no doubt that people can have good things happen while also going to a chiropractor.
 However, it doesn't seem to be directly related to the treatment they are being provided.
 Outcomes are similar (and often better) without chiropractic care as with.
 The fact of the matter is, you may be better off doing nothing than going to a chiropractor.
 Most back pain will improve on its own in about 6-12 weeks but can sometimes take a few months depending on your health and lifestyle.
 So since most chiropractors want you to come to them a few times per week for a few months for an "adjustment," it's safe to say that whether you go to a chiropractor or not, you will most likely experience improvement in your level of pain/symptoms.

 The only true way to health and healing is through natural principles of physiology set in motion at Creation as evidenced in Biblical accounts and supported by science.
-And that is far better than any alternative, conventional, or medical technique available.
+And that is far better than any alternative, conventional, or medical technique or drug available.

 "Should Christians Go To A Chiropractor?"